 What causes ALL?

-- You have a brother or sister with leukemia.
+- A brother or sister has leukemia

 What are the signs and symptoms of ALL?

-- Bone or joint pain
+- Abdominal, bone, or joint pain or headaches

 How is ALL diagnosed?